 Next, you'll want to sync Zoom to your calendar so you can schedule Zoom meetings that appear on your calendar, or so you can easily add a Zoom Meeting link to events on your calendar so remote participants can join.
 To do this, when you're signed into Zoom, navigate to "Settings," then "Meetings," then "Synced Calendars."
 Then, toggle on "Sync Zoom Meetings from Calendars," and tap to select the calendars you want to sync with Zoom.
 By doing this, you can sync calendars with Zoom in both directions, so your calendar client will offer an option to add a Zoom link, and your calendar will show Zoom Meetings you schedule in the Zoom app.

 Now you're set up to get started using Zoom.
-You can schedule a meeting using Zoom using your calendar client (as explained and shown above), or you can schedule a meeting via the Zoom app.
-To do this, you can start a new meeting in the moment by clicking "New Meeting," or clicking "Schedule Meeting" to book a Zoom meeting for the future:
+You can schedule a meeting using Zoom using your calendar client (as explained above), or you can schedule a meeting via the Zoom app.
+To do this, you can start a new meeting in the moment by clicking "New Meeting" or clicking "Schedule Meeting" to book a Zoom meeting for the future:

 Then, you can edit the details of your meeting -- for example, you can schedule a recurring meeting, set a meeting password, and choose which calendar you want to sync.